drduh/Debian-Privacy-Server-Guide/README.md

     [...]
     Initialization Sequence Completed

+If OpenVPN still fails due to unknown ciphers, you may need to install a newer OpenVPN server version - see [OpenvpnSoftwareRepos](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos).

-Update Networking firewall rules to allow the new VPN listening port (in this case, UDP port 443)
+Update the remote instance's firewall rules to allow the new VPN listening port (in this case, UDP port 443)

 For each connecting device, edit a [client configuration](https://openvpn.net/index.php/open-source/documentation/howto.html#client):